Nrechati/42sh-UNIX-Shell/README.md

 - [The Open Group](https://publications.opengroup.org/)
 - [The Manual of Termcaps](https://www.gnu.org/software/termutils/manual/termcap-1.3/html_mono/termcap.html), for line editing in the shell

-Alongside with a lot of other documentations like [GCC](https://gcc.gnu.org/onlinedocs/) one for Lexer/Paser or [American Fuzzy Loop](http://lcamtuf.coredump.cx/afl/) fuzzer for testing.
+Alongside a lot of other documentation like [GCC](https://gcc.gnu.org/onlinedocs/), one for Lexer/Parser or [American Fuzzy Loop](http://lcamtuf.coredump.cx/afl/) fuzzer for testing.

 ## Features